 ISOPA is the European trade association for producers of diisocyanates and polyols - the main building blocks of polyurethanes.
-ISOPA promotes the highest level of best practice in the distribution and use of diisocyanates and polyols in Europe and ensures that all stakeholders can easily access accurate and up-to-date information on these substances.
-ISOPA is based in Brussels, Belgium, and is an affiliated organisation of the European Chemical Industry Council, CEFIC.
-ISOPA' members include BASF, BorsodChem, Covestro, Dow, Huntsman and Shell Chemicals."
+ISOPA promotes the highest level of best polyols in Europe and ensures that all stakeholders can easily access accurate and up-to-date information on and is an affiliated organisation of the European Chemical Industry Council (CEFIC).
+ISOPA members include BASF, BorsodChem, Covestro, Dow, Huntsman and Shell Chemicals.

-ALIPA is the European Aliphatic Isocyanates Producers Association.
-It was created by the major European producers BASF, Covestro, Evonik and Vencorex in order to encourage the safe and proper use of aliphatic isocyanates.
+producers BASF, Covestro, Evonik and Vencorex in order to encourage the safe and proper use of aliphatic